eoinkelly/notes/guitar/midi/midi.md

     - MTC includes position info and can recover from drop outs
     - multiple devices with clocks can synchronise
 7. Machine control (MMC)
-    - a set of SysEx commands to operate the transport controls (play,pause, ffw, skip etc.) of recording devices
+    - a set of SysEx commands to operate the transport controls (play, pause, ffw, skip etc.) of recording devices
     - allows a sequencer to send commands
         - start
         - stop
         - record
         - fast forward
         - rewind
-    - No synchronisation data provide but devices can use MTC to synchronise
+    - No synchronisation data provide but devices can use the _Time code MTC_ extension to synchronise
 8. Show control (MSC)
     - a set of SysEx commands for sequencing and remotely cueing entertainment equipment such as lighting, music and motion control
     - transmits "cues" which can be from button push or sequenced